 Friend October 2021 “Matt and Mandy” Mandy befriends a girl who is being made fun of because of the religious clothing (hijab) she wears.
 She shows respect for the girl’s faith and beliefs.

-Prayer offered at the dedication of the temple at Kirtland, Ohio, March 27, 1836.
+Section 109 Prayer offered at the dedication of the temple at Kirtland, Ohio, March 27, 1836.
 According to the Prophet’s written statement, this prayer was given to him by revelation.

 Ask the children to tell you something they love about their homes.
-Show the children a picture of the Kirtland Temple, and use Doctrine and Covenants 109:12–13; 110:1–7 to tell them about the day the temple was dedicated and became the Lord’s house .
-To show that the temple is the Lord’s house, read the following from the dedicatory prayer that Joseph Smith gave: “It is thy house, a place of thy holiness” (Doctrine and Covenants 109:13).
-Ask the children to share something they love about the temple.
+Then you could look at a picture of the Kirtland Temple and use Doctrine and Covenants 109:12–13; 110:1–7 to tell them about the day the temple was dedicated and became the Lord’s house. (see also “Chapter 39: The Kirtland Temple Is Dedicated,” in Doctrine and Covenants Stories, 154, or the corresponding video in Gospel Library).

 Give each child a picture of a temple, or invite them to draw one.
 Sing together a song about temples, such as “I Love to See the Temple” (Children’s Songbook, 95).
 Invite the children to hold up their pictures each time they sing the word “temple.”
 Point out to them other words in the song that teach us something important about the temple.
 Tell the children how you feel about the temple and how you know it is the house of the Lord.